New Policy Library

 Decisions about the nomination of an Investigator.

-University Council, excluding the accused person/s |
+University Council, excluding the accused person/s

-Decision will take account of all relevant material available. |
+Decision will take account of all relevant material available.

-DISCIPLINARY ACTION AGAINST EMPLOYEES COVERED BY THE ENTERPRISE AGREEMENT Provided as information only – process governed by the University of Melbourne Enterprise Agreement 2018 (as amended) and delegations of responsibilities may change from time to time at the absolute discretion of the University. |
+Provided as information only – process governed by the University of Melbourne Enterprise Agreement 2024 (as amended) and delegations of responsibilities may change from time to time at the absolute discretion of the University.

-Chief Human Resources Officer and Occupational, Health & Safety or delegate. |
+Chief People Officer and Occupational, Health & Safety or delegate.

-Must take account of all relevant material (such as, but not limited to, the investigation report, advice from Workplace Relations and, where required legal advice). |
+Must take account of all relevant material (such as, but not limited to, the investigation report, advice from Workplace Relations and, where required legal advice).

-Following a Review (if any); final decisions that serious misconduct has taken place and subsequent determination of proportionate disciplinary action (at clauses 1.35.5 and 1.35.6 of the EA). |
+Following the University establishing a preliminary view, final decisions that serious misconduct has taken place and subsequent determination of proportionate disciplinary action (at clauses 1.39.6 and 1.39.7 of the EA).

 Provost (or delegate) for serious misconduct (Academic Division)

 Must take account of all relevant material (such as the investigation report, independent review report, Workplace Relations advice, legal advice – if any – and the like) and guided but not bound by the recommendation of the relevant Dean (or delegate) and the Executive Director, Human Resources and Occupational, Health & Safety (or delegate).
-Must take account of all relevant material (such as but not limited to, the investigation report, independent review report, Workplace Relations advice, legal advice) and guided but not bound by the recommendation of the relevant Manager (or delegate) and the Chief Human Resources Officer and Occupational, Health & Safety (or delegate).

-DISCIPLINARY ACTION AGAINST EMPLOYEES COVERED BY COMMON LAW CONTRACTS Provided as information only – process governed by the employee’s contractual terms of employment and delegations of responsibilities may change from time to time at the absolute discretion of the University. |
+Provided as information only – process governed by the employee’s contractual terms of employment and delegations of responsibilities may change from time to time at the absolute discretion of the University.

-Decisions that serious misconduct has taken place and subsequent determination of proportionate disciplinary action (excluding members of the University Executive). |
+Decisions that serious misconduct has taken place and subsequent determination of proportionate disciplinary action (excluding members of the University Executive).

 Must take account of all relevant material (such as but not limited to, the investigation report, independent review report, Workplace Relations advice, legal advice) and guided but not bound by the recommendation of the relevant Executive line manager (or delegate) and the Chief Human Resources Officer and Occupational, Health & Safety (or delegate).